Recollections of a Bleeding Heart

 Recollections of a Bleeding Heart: A Portrait of Paul Keating PM is a non-fiction political book, by Don Watson.
+It was first published by Randon House Australia in 2002.
 It won The Age Book of the Year.

-It is his account of the prime ministership of Australia of Paul Keating.
+The book is the author's account of the prime ministership of Australia of Paul Keating, who served as the 24th prime minister of Australia from 1991 to 1996.